gher-uliege/Diva-Workshops/notebooks/README.md

 ## Need help?

-If you have a problem when running these notebooks, please sure that you are using the latest version of `divand` (see section Upgrade divand) and include a sufficient amont of information that would allow somebody else to reproduce the issue, in particular:
+If you have a problem when running these notebooks, please sure that you are using the latest version of `divand` (see section Upgrade divand) and include a sufficient amount of information that would allow somebody else to reproduce the issue, in particular:

 * The full error message that you are seeing (in particular file names and line numbers of the stack-trace).
 * Which version of Julia are you using?
 Please include the output of: